shamozhixing/gitlab-ce/doc/api/award_emoji.md

 # Award Emoji

- >**Note:** This feature was introduced in GitLab 8.9
+ >**Note:** This feature was introduced in GitLab 8.9, Snippet support in 8.11

-An awarded emoji tells a thousand words, and can be awarded on issues, merge requests and notes/comments.
-Issues, merge requests and notes are further called `awardables`.
+An awarded emoji tells a thousand words, and can be awarded on issues, merge requests, snippets, and notes/comments.
+Issues, merge requests, snippets, and notes are further called `awardables`.

-## Issues and merge requests
+## Issues, merge requests, and snippets

 ### List an awardable's award emoji